melodyyu754/belgium-doc-tracker/content/team_posts/phase1.md

 * As an activist, I want to use the database to gather current information, such as news articles, on Israel-Palestine protests around the globe so that I can educate myself and peers.
 * As an activist, I want to be able to post my areas of interests and opinions on the protests so that I can spread awareness, connect with others who share similar views, discuss ongoing campaigns, share resources, and coordinate actions.
 * As an activist, I want to be able to announce a protest, so that others can be aware and show up to support the cause.
-* As an activist, I want to view protests in various locations around the globe so I can adapt the same concepts and tactics for planning my own protests.
+* As an activist, I want to view protests in various locations around the globe so that I can adapt the same concepts and tactics for planning my own protests.

 #### Politician
 McGuinness is the current president of the United States running for re-election in the upcoming 2024 ballots.
 He wants to use the database to determine how to structure his campaign for the upcoming election based on recent media attention regarding social-economic issues.